 Since we probably don’t need to explain what graphic design is, or why it’s easy for digital nomads to do, we’ll just point you in the direction an Adobe Creative Cloud subscription.
 Current graphic designers can check out remote job listings here.

 Another one that doesn’t need a lot of explanation, so we’re just going to say whyyyy chain yourself to a desk for work that you could do on the balcony of your Airbnb in Spain?
 There’s quite a bit of remote work available for developers–it’s actually one of the most common digital nomad jobs.

 Affiliate marketing is really just promoting other people’s products in exchange for a cut of the sale price.
 You probably come across affiliate links regularly on the internet without noticing.
 From big magazines to that quirky blog you follow (and yes, us too), it’s a common way to make money from your content.

 There are a lot of ways to do affiliate marketing online, and you’ll find quite a few books and online articles and courses on the subject.
 Just steer clear of anyone hyping “get rich quick” results –as with any business, it will take time to build.
-Find some links in the resources section below to get started.
+A huge part of affiliate marketing (and even blogging in general) is SEO.
+Find more helpful links in the resources section at the bottom of this post to get started.